Introduction: How to Play: Magic the Gathering

 'In the Magic game, you play the role of a planeswalker—a powerful wizard who fights other planeswalkers for glory, knowledge, and conquest.
 Your deck of cards represents all the weapons in your arsenal.
 It contains the spells you know and the creatures you can summon to fight for you.'-Wizards of the Coast

 Welcome to the wonderful world of Magic the Gathering!
-Magic is a card game that combines; strategy, fantasy, and fun to create one of the most popular card games ever known.
-So Sit back and relax because you are about to take a journey into Magic the Gathering
+Magic the Gathering (also know as M:tG) is a card game that combines strategy, fantasy, and fun to create one of the most popular card games ever known.
+So sit back and relax because you are about to take a journey into Magic the Gathering!

 Step 1: The Cards